Canon 500D vs Nikon D7200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 500D and Nikon D7200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

-Both the 500D and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the 500D and D7200 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D7200 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 500D and the Nikon D7200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.